Resources & Actions

 One of DOXA's founding principles is to engage with a diversity of curators, filmmakers, academics and activists to illuminate the intersections of social, economic and environmental injustice.
 We believe that documentary cinema holds power within moments of social momentum and change, and is a valuable tool in interrogating unjust systems.
 We also believe in anti-racist education, increased mental health services, housing initiatives, income security, harm reduction services, accessible rehabilitation, arts and cultural programs, conflict resolution services, transformative justice, and other vital community-based systems.

 We urge all viewers (that includes us here at DOXA, too!), especially those who are in a position of racial and economic privilege, to interrogate themselves, and learn to be uncomfortable.
 Now is the time to collectively work towards dismantling old systems, while re-imaging new structures of support.
 The growing movement to defund the police and reinvest in methods of community-based care is going to be an integral part of the way forward.

 As the impact of COVID continues to be felt, economic uncertainty and increased social isolation has, in many ways, forced people to pay attention to the system injustices around us in more detail.
 It's also given us perspective on the importance of having systems in place to support the more vulnerable, distribute resources deliberately, and think collectively/beyond just ourselves.
 DOXA would like to share a list of educational tools, pathways to action and local organizations doing critical, anti-racist work.
 We encourage you to read, act and contribute however you can.

-To read / watch:
+To read / watch / listen to: